ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 - Site authenticity & integrity
 - Improved search rankings
 - Browsers are beginning to deprecate HTTP
-- Many new browser features (like service workers) will only available over HTTPS

 Let's take a closer look at each of these.